tachikawa20/masterheader/README.md

 or, for more arguments than the fixed ones that must appear by default,

 ```
-#Reserved variables correspond to those on the left side of the created table
+#Reserved variables correspond to those on the left side of the created table.
+The maximum size is 16 characters to avoid ugliness.
 #Following variables correspond to those on the right side

 require "masterheader"